5 Ways Hackers Can Use Public Wi-Fi to Steal Your Identity

 The core concern with public Wi-Fi is the lack of encryption.
 The aforementioned VPNs scramble your personal information so without the correct decryption key, it can’t be read (in most cases, anyway).
 If you regularly use hotspots, using a VPN is essential.

-Fortunately, there’s a you can use a wealth of VPNs, most completely free, both for laptops and devices like smartphones.
-Opera has extended its VPN service from Windows and Mac to Android phones, for instance, or you could use plug-ins on Chrome.
-If you do most of your private business on a smartphone, check out these apps for Android or these for your iPhone or iPad.
+Fortunately, you’ll find quite a few completely free VPNs , both for laptops and devices like smartphones.
+Opera has extended its VPN service from Windows and Mac to Android phones, for instance, or you could use plug-ins on Chrome .
+If you do most of your private business on a smartphone, check out these apps for Android or these VPN services for your iPhone or iPad .